aryankeluskar/easywire/README.md

 ## 🌄 Inspiration
-- conceptualized and built during [nights & weekends s5](https://buildspace.so/)
+- conceptualized and developed at [buildspace nights & weekends s5](https://buildspace.so/)